apache/pulsar/pip/pip-xxx.md

 With OTel disabled, the user remains with the existing metrics system.

 ## Cluster attribute name
 A broker is part of a cluster.
-It is configured in Pulsar configuration key `clusterName`.
-When the broker is part of the cluster, it means it shares the topics defined in that cluster (persisted in Metadata service: e.g. ZK) among the brokers of that cluster.
+It is configured in the Pulsar configuration key `clusterName`.
+When the broker is part of a cluster, it means it shares the topics defined in that cluster (persisted in Metadata service: e.g. ZK) among the brokers of that cluster.

 Today, each unique time series emitted in Prometheus metrics contains the `cluster` label (almost all of them, as it